 The adult can play a short piece of music and the child can identify what she has hears and represent it using white discs and the green board.

-When children can read well they can use longer pieces of music than the White boards or ‘broken scale’ to play a short jingle.
+When children can read well they can use longer pieces of music than the Green boards or ‘broken scale’ to play a short jingle.